About the journal

 We would therefore like to invite readers and (prospective) authors to create an account on the Contemporary Southeastern Europe (CSE) webpage in order to become a CSE community member.
 As a CSE community member you will be able to post comments on each of the published articles and thereby participate in the broadening and deepening of academic debates on contemporary Southeastern European issues.
 Each of the comments will be fully accessible to non-CSE community members and hence quotable in other forms of academic knowledge production.

-Contemporary Southeastern Europe is gathering an eminent, international, editorial board, representing various disciplinary and thematic foci of the journal which guarantees a high quality level of the journal publication activities.
 The Contemporary Southeastern Europe is a non-profit journal, with one issue in the summer and one winter issue.
 It is based at the Centre for Southeast European Studies of the University of Graz, Austria.